 Senior Vice President and Director of Office of Minority and Women Inclusion

 Nokihomis Willis is an executive committee member, senior vice president and director of the office of minority and women inclusion (OMWI) at the Federal Reserve Bank of Chicago, one of 12 Reserve Banks across the United States that, together with the Board of Governors in Washington, D.C., serve as the central bank for the nation.
-Willis oversees human resources and internal communications (HRIC) and the office of diversity and inclusion (ODI).
-In her role, Willis provides senior strategic leadership and direction for the Bank’s human resources and internal communications functions, including strategy development, achievement of high-priority talent management objectives and integration of diversity and inclusion into all aspects of human capital processes.
+Willis oversees the District’s People & Culture functions.
+In her role, Willis provides senior strategic leadership and direction for the Bank’s human resources, diversity and inclusion and internal communications functions, including strategy development, achievement of high-priority talent management objectives and integration of diversity and inclusion into all aspects of human capital processes.
 She supports the Bank in achieving its strategies, including fostering an environment of inclusion and mitigating people related risks.
-Representing the Seventh District on the Federal Reserve System’s subcommittee on human resources (SOHR), a committee comprised of Reserve Bank senior HR officers, designed to address Reserve Bank System related human resource initiatives and issues, Willis is SOHR’s talent management leadership team (TMLT) co-chair.
+Representing the Seventh District as Vice-Chair on the Federal Reserve System’s subcommittee on human resources (SOHR), a committee comprised of Reserve Bank senior HR officers, designed to address Reserve Bank System related human resource initiatives and issues, Willis also serves as the District’s Office of Minority and Women Inclusion (OMWI) Director and is also a member of the Federal Reserve System’s OMWI Council.

 Since joining the Federal Reserve in 1998, Willis has held project management and leadership positions in financial services, information technology and human resources.
 In 2004, she was appointed assistant vice president of the Chicago office’s cash and currency operation where she provided strategic direction, managed a $12+ million budget and the risk associated with $15 billion in cash and coin assets.
 In 2008, she joined the Bank’s human resources function as the assistant vice president responsible for benefits, compensation, HR technology and payroll.
 In April 2011, Willis assumed responsibility for the Bank’s talent management functions and was promoted to vice president in November 2012.